sybupt/sybupt.github.io/_pages/about.md

 **Note**: My recent research focuses on the following question: What happens if we apply a "force" to data?
 Herein, the "force" refers to any possible strategy, like a force with direction that can act on an object, causing it to move forward, descend, rotate, and so on.

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 Congratulations to Xiaohong CAI and Chao WANG, their papers are awarded as the **Best Paper** in the 5th International Conference on Blockchain Technology and Information Security (IEEE ICBCTIS 2025) !
+- *2025.02*: &nbsp;🎉🎉 Congratulations to Zirun ZHAO, the paper ADPF has been accepted by **Computer Networks**!
 - *2025.11*: &nbsp;🎉🎉 We have lunached a special issue on [“*Proactive Threat Hunting and Anomaly Detection in Consumer Electronics for Next-Generation Intelligent Systems*”](https://s3-us-west-2.amazonaws.com/clarivate-scholarone-prod-us-west-2-s1m-public/wwwRoot/prod1/societyimages/tce-ieee/TCE_SS_CFP_Proactive%20Threat%20Hunting%20and%20Anomaly%20Detection%20in%20Consumer%20Electronics%20for%20Next-Generation%20Intelligent%20Systems.pdf) in **IEEE Transactions on Consumer Electronics**, which leaded by Sunil Prajapat, Ali Kashif Bashir, Ashok Kumar Das and Yi SUN! **Start: December 2025, Submission Deadline: March 30, 2026**
 - *2025.09*: &nbsp;🎉🎉 We have lunached a special issue on [“*Privacy-Enhancing Technologies for Secure Data Cooperation and Circulation*”](https://www.techscience.com/cmc/special_detail/secure-data-cooperation#:~:text=Privacy-enhancing%20technologies%2C%20which%20are%20digital%20solutions%20that%20allow,conduct%20joint%20data%20analysis%20in%20a%20privacy-friendly%20manner.) in **CMC-Computers, Materials and Continua**, which leaded by Yi SUN and Limei PENG! **Start: September, 2025, Submission Deadline: 30 June, 2026**
 - *2025.05*: &nbsp;🎉🎉 Congratulations to Xiaohong CAI, her paper about differentially private synthetic data generation has been accepted by **Information Fusion**!